raniellyferreira/varnish-libvmod-file/README.rst

 BYTES xreader.size()
 --------------------

-Returns the size of the file when it was most recently checked.
+Return the size of the file when it was most recently checked.

 XXX ...